DrMicrobit/lllm_suit/tests/03_SpaceInvaders_ddoc01/README.md

 The local models with around 30B parameters are between complete fail and moderately useful.

-Interestingly enough, the local Qwen 3 coder models exhibited error patterns similar to their larger brethren, the online version.
-Two distinct errors occured which often could only be fixed by hand:
+Interestingly enough, the local Qwen 3 coder models exhibited error patterns similar to their larger online brethren.
+And they often committed the same logic errors over and over again.

-1. the model liked to use dictionary entries in functions that were not defined in the dictionary they referred to.
-Specifically, INVADER_ROWS and INVADER_COLS of the CONFIG dictionary.
-The same error occurred in one of the documented online trials
-2. the model very often displayed a bug in the alien formation movement logic.
-That particular bug leads to the formation walk to a border and then, instead of dropping down a line, to slide immediately to the bottom of the screen and kill the player.
-Easy enough to fix by hand, but the models were not able to do it.

 All models stuck quite well to the asks given in the design document ... when they implemented said feature as sometimes features were left out.
 Variability was observed where expected, e.g., graphics for aliens and player ship were not specified terribly well.

 ### Online models

 - GPT5: 1 failed attempt, one successful on first pass.
-The successfull trial had nice graphics and sound, few minor bugs.
+The successful trial had nice graphics and sound, few minor bugs.
 Very playable.
 - Grok: 1 failed attempt, one successful on first pass.
-The successfull trial had very simplistic, no bugs.
+The successful trial had very simplistic, no bugs.
 Very playable.
-- Qwen 3 coder: one almost perfect one-shot, one attempt without errors after one round of bugfix.
+- Qwen 3 coder: one almost perfect one-shot, one attempt without errors after one round of bug-fix.
 - Qwen 3 max: 2 attempts successful, albeit both needing bug fixing rounds.
 Aliens are distinctively different / better looking than other models.
 - Sonnet 4.5: 1 attempt directly without bugs, other with 2 bug fixing rounds.
 Very playable.